ORNL/intersect-architecture/sos/logical/resilience/monitoring.rst

 original resilience design pattern specification (:numref:`intersect:arch:sos:logical:resilience:patterns:classification`) :cite:`engelmann22rdp-20`.
 It detects existing faults in the system that already have or have not been activated to an error.
+The following describes the :ref:`intersect:arch:sos:logical:resilience:patterns:monitoring:pattern` and its application in the :ref:`intersect:arch:sos:logical:resilience:patterns:monitoring:system` and in the :ref:`intersect:arch:sos:logical:resilience:patterns:monitoring:service` of the :term:`INTERSECT` federated ecosystem for instrument science.

 .. _intersect:arch:sos:logical:resilience:patterns:monitoring:pattern: